 I don’t recall at exactly what age I began flying all by myself; but I recall being very young.
 It may have had some influence on my choice of career; I’m not sure, flying did after all become my occupation of choice.
 I am referring to a series of dreams of course, but it seemed like a very real world I was flying in at the time.
 It always began with a hover; I would then lift my arms rising above ground level and go from there.
 I enjoyably went pretty much everywhere I wanted.

-I suspect there is much more to my dreams of flying as a child than just being dreams of happenstance.
-Making conscious choices of dreams has never been an option one ever has, though I did find dreams of flying when they came around a lucid exhilarating experience.
+I suspect there is much more to my having dreams of flying as a child than just being dreams of happenstance.
+Making conscious choices of dreams has never been an option one has, though I did find them when they came around a lucid exhilarating experience.

 Getting back to my flying around all by myself (without the benefit of a dream); my first solo flight occurred in October of 1964.
 The vehicle was the real deal, an airplane, a Cessna 150 to be exact; its registration Number was N5837E.
 I paid a visit recently to my student pilot logbook of so many years ago and relived my first experience with solo flight.
 It occurred on an October day at the Steele, Missouri Airport, a short distance from the Blytheville Air Force Base which was located in northeast Arkansas near the Mississippi River.
 I was twenty-three years old.

 My courageous flight instructor was one Gino J. Cortesi, his certificate number was CFI 1243234.
 Gino was a tail gunner on a B-52G Bomber Crew based at Blytheville AFB, and taught flying at the Aero Club located on base.
 I purposely didn’t mention to him that I had lots of flying experience while asleep out of fear he wouldn’t take my curiosity about real flying seriously.
 I was very serious after all about the reality of flight.